-The phrase sexual intercourse developed in the 19th century as a polite or clinical way to refer to coitus between people.
+The phrase sexual intercourse developed in the 18th century as a polite or clinical way to refer to coitus between people.
 By the late 20th century, however, writers made the polite term even more polite by dropping the word sexual.

 Today, the doubly polite term intercourse is used in reference to sexual intercourse much more often than using the entire phrase sexual intercourse.